-- The Safeguarding Policy. - The Behaviour and Rewards and Sanctions Policy. - The Anti-Bullying Policy which includes details of the School's policy on cyber-bullying and prejudice-based and discriminatory bullying. - The Staff Code of Conduct including staff/pupil relationships and communications - The Whistle Blowing Policy. - The Social Media Policy. - Staff guidance for Acceptable use of ICT. - The role and identity of DSL and DDSL with contact details. - How to report a concern about a child. - The safeguarding response to children who go missing from education. - The School's approach to on-line safety. - Part 1 and Annex B of KCSIE (whether the member of staff works directly with children or not). - Safeguarding training in accordance with Cambridgeshire and Peterborough Safeguarding Children Partnership Board procedures including guidance on managing a report of peer on peer / child on child harmful sexual behaviour. - Appropriate Prevent Duty training.
+The Safeguarding Policy.

+- The Behaviour and Rewards and Sanctions Policy. - The Anti-Bullying Policy which includes details of the School's policy on cyber-bullying and prejudice-based and discriminatory bullying. - The Staff Code of Conduct including staff/pupil relationships and communications - The Whistle Blowing Policy. - The Social Media Policy. - Staff guidance for Acceptable use of ICT. - o The role and identity of DSL and DDSL with contact details. - How to report a concern about a child. - The safeguarding response to children who go missing from education particularly on repeat occasions or for prolonged periods. - The School's approach to on-line safety.
+Staff delivering induction training will ensure that staff understand the material and have the opportunity to discuss topics in more detail where required. - Part 1 and Annex B of KCSIE (whether the member of staff works directly with children or not). - Safeguarding training in accordance with Cambridgeshire and Peterborough Safeguarding Children Partnership Board procedures including guidance on managing a report of peer on peer / child on child harmful sexual behaviour. - Appropriate Prevent Duty training.